1979 Dallas Cowboys season

-The 1979 Dallas Cowboys season was their 20th in the league.
+The 1979 Dallas Cowboys season was their 20th in the National Football League (NFL).
 The team was unable to improve on their previous output of 12–4, winning eleven games.
-They qualified for the playoffs, but lost in the Divisional round.
+They qualified for the playoffs, but lost in the divisional round.

 The Cowboys still possessed a great offense, but suffered defensive losses as defensive tackle Jethro Pugh retired, safety Charlie Waters missed the season with injury, Ed "Too Tall" Jones left the team while he embarked on a professional boxing career (Jones would return in 1980), and Thomas "Hollywood" Henderson was cut in November for erratic play and behavior.
 The season began 8–2 before a three-game losing streak placed the season in jeopardy (one of the three being a 30–24 loss to Houston in which Oilers coach Bum Phillips declared the Oilers as "Texas's Team").
 The team rallied to win their final three to finish at 11–5 and gain the number one seed in the NFC.

 Playing in his final season, Roger Staubach proceeded to have the best year of his career completing 267 passes out of 461 attempts for 3,586 yards and 27 touchdowns with only 11 interceptions with a passer rating of 92.3 and a completion percentage of 57.9.

 In the season's final regular season game against the Washington Redskins, with the NFC East Title at issue, Staubach rallied the Cowboys from a 34–21 deficit in the last four minutes to win, 35–34.
 It turned out to be Staubach's last win.
-The Cowboys were upset at home in the divisional playoff by the Los Angeles Rams 19–21 and Staubach retired after the season.
+The Cowboys were upset at home in the divisional playoff by the Los Angeles Rams 21–19 and Staubach retired after the season.
+The last remaining active member of the 1979 Dallas Cowboys was offensive lineman Tom Rafferty, who retired after the 1989 season.